-While the next round of designs were being tested, we built in the bilingual elements of the service to ensure we were able to provide and test the service in both Welsh and English.
-Bulidng them in at this stage meant they were available in preparation for the next round of user research with Welsh speakers.
+While the next round of designs was being tested, we built in the bilingual elements of the service to ensure we were able to provide and test the service in both Welsh and English.
+Building them in at this stage meant they were available in preparation for the next round of user research with Welsh speakers.
 Because we knew this would be needed from the start, the infrastructure was already in place to handle the different languages.
 It was only a matter of dropping in the correct translations into the design so that the website could reflect language choices.

 With any project there are lessons to learn.
 Just like with the designs of the prototype, our approach should also be iterated on.
 This is part of what makes designing using the Agile methodology so powerful: the written-in expectation to learn and adapt.

-- The main take-away for this alpha project for me personally was an understanding about how users interacted with components in the application.
-For example some components that allowed users to show/hide sections of content on a page were often ignored by users as they weren’t aware that they could click on them to expand for more information even with visual indicators.
-This came as a surprise to me as such components are frequently used in various applications on the web, and I was quite used to how they worked.
+- the main take-away for this alpha project for me personally was an understanding about how users interacted with components in the application.
+For example, some components that allowed users to show/hide sections of content on a page were often ignored by users as they weren’t aware that they could click on them to expand for more information even with visual indicators.
+This came as a surprise to me as such components are frequently used in various applications on the web, and I was quite used to how they worked

-- A second learning is that it would have been much easier if I had used GDS components earlier in the process.
+- a second learning is that it would have been much easier if I had used GDS components earlier in the process.
 That way our UR testing time would be more focused on the content and not testing component structures and design.
 The GDS components have been exhaustively tested, and users will more likely know how to interact with them.
 The components I used in the start of the prototype were ones that I was more familiar with.
-So, while it was easier for me to develop the original prototype version with them, some users weren’t sure how to interact with the application’s structure earlier in the process.
+So, while it was easier for me to develop the original prototype version with them, some users weren’t sure how to interact with the application’s structure earlier in the process

 With the next phase of development, we’ll be continuing to iterate and test our solution.
-During this Beta phase of development, we’ll work towards a basic functional version which we can test in a live service context.
+During this beta phase of development, we’ll work towards a basic functional version which we can test in a live service context.
 During this phase, we’ll share further learnings as we continue to progress.